An ex-studio boss hosts Hollywood’s hottest acting couple at a dinner party that turns disastrous. 4,268 words. Illustration by Thomas Warming.

 Many movies had improved during this process of trying to lure him in – emerging as better iterations.
 Some hadn’t.
 Projects could be caught in the Tracey quagmire for years, only to be substantially overhauled for another actor or actresses.
 But many other projects died waiting for him to commit.

-Ben was still surprised that director Milo Flintridge had helped set up this dinner.
-But Ben knew that his independent production company’s film project Double Or Nothing could be retooled for Tracey.
+Ben, a recently exited studio head, was still surprised that director Milo Flintridge had helped set up this dinner.
+But Ben knew that his own recently launched production company’s film project Double Or Nothing could be retooled for Tracey.
 Ben was sure he would have realized this even if Milo hadn’t suggested it.
 It was obvious.
 Ben still couldn’t understand why he hadn’t seen it himself.

 Ben decided that the most effective approach tonight was straight ahead.
 This movie was what the evening was about.
 Small talk was a waste of time.